Xmorelle/webpage/index.md

 ### Recent news

+- **06/2022** : Congrats to Loup Mambré who succesfully secured his funding for a ministry-funded (MESR) PhD after a well-prepared and executed oral defense at the Ecole Doctorale 34 of Lyon! => Enjoy some well-deserved holidays Loup before coming back in the fall to start working on ionic-liquid modified epoxy networks!

+- **05/2022** : Welcome to Emmanuel Fabing who will be performing an internship studying the mechanical response of multi-nanolayers made by co-extrusion, co-supervised with my colleagues Pr.
+Khalid Lamnawar and Pr.
+Sébastien Pruvost.

+- **04/2022** : Conference series coming up!
+I will have the pleasure to present some of my previous work first at the European Mechanics of Materials Conference (EMMC18) in Oxford and then move to the Rolduc Abbey in the Netherlands to attend for my first time to the very famous DYFP (Deformation Yield and Fracture of Polymers) conference.
+Looking forward to these events to catch up with old colleagues and friends from all over Europe.

+- **03/2022** : Congratulations to both Noémie Maamouri and Joanna Baudino who just finished their master thesis resarch project with a very-well performed oral defense! => Good luck in your future endeavours starting with your industry internship!
+While Noemie worked on a fundamental research project to better apprehend the molecular architercture of Room Temperature Vulcanization (RTV) silicon elastomers and how to make use of it to improve its mechanical properties, Joanna performed an applied research project in collaboration with Solvay in order to toughen epoxy network with organic fillers.

+- **10/2021** : Great news to start the academic year as we succesfully obtained a BQR (Bonus Qualité Recherche) funding for 4 master students over 2 years with my colleagues Pr.
+Khalid Lamnawar (from IMP lab as well) and Nawfal Blal (from LamCos lab).

 - **08/2021** : With holidays coming to an end, it is time to go back to school but also to conferences!
 For this fall, I will have the pleasure to physically attend the **DEPOS conference** (Deformation of Solid Polymers) in Mandelieu-La Napoule where I'll be presenting some of my most recent work on _ionic liquid modified epoxys_ and where my dear collaborator Sylvie Castagnet will be presenting a _Keynote_ on some of our shared work on the _cavitation of elastomers_.
 I will then also have the pleasure to present an **invited Keynote** at the **EURADH 2021 virtual meeting** (European Adhesion Conference) on the _role of damage by sacrificial bonds on the fatigue and toughness behavior of multiple network elastomers_.